Dr. Rehab

 Patient care certainly doesn't suck, as it is very rewarding and satisfying to work with patients and see them get better!
 The 'sucky' part is really the insurance aspect of the business.
 There are a lot of debates going on with the situation of our national healthcare system right now.
 What I can tell you about Physical Therapy is the ongoing decrease in re-imbursement from insurance companies for rehab services, particularly in the private sector.
 From my experience in a private PT owned clinic, it was a constant battle to fight for more benefits for my patients.
 A newly amended Senate Bill No. 924 would bar all physical therapists from treating a patient beyond 30 days (or 12 visits) unless the patient obtains a diagnosis from a licensed physician or podiatrist.
 If you know anything about rehab, it's not something that can be done quickly, nor should it.
 It's just another hoop for our patients who need skilled care to go through in order to get insurance companies to loosen their purse strings.
 It's not fair for an elderly person to have to go back to their physician, wait 45 min, only to get a piece of paper saying it's ok to continue their rehab.
 And with the constant reduction in insurance benefits, it forces smaller independent owned clinics to have to book their patients in 20 or 30 min time slots just to stay afloat.
 This reduces the amount of skilled care a patient will get directly with a licensed therapist.
 This results in an unhappy situation for everyone.
 For some, this is just part of the business to get through.
 But I'm spending half my day on the phone with an insurance provider, and writing notes documenting why my 75 year old post total hip replacement patient needs more than 12 visits so she can be functional and mobile again safely.
 It really isn't fair when I could better use my time on valuable patient care.

-How often are your athletes tested for PEDs and is it easy to beat?You can pretty much tell if they didn't do their HEP (Home Exercise Program) if you ask them to show you, and they do it all wrong.
+With all the high-tech kids toys, is there still a demand for traditional ones?You can pretty much tell if they didn't do their HEP (Home Exercise Program) if you ask them to show you, and they do it all wrong.
 I don't ask in a way to make them feel bad or lecture them like a student if they didn't do it.
 So most will be very honest about it.
 It's more important that they understand the benefits of doing their HEP and continuing with open communication and education throughout their time in PT.
 If both PT and patients are taking an active role with the rehab, then it's kudos all around!

 There are definitely a lot of big egos to deal with in the health and medical profession.
 Society seems to label "real doctors" as M.D.s or Physicians.
 Keep in mind that Doctor is really just a title.
 A Dentist is a Doctor of dentistry.
 An Optometrist has a Doctorate in optometry, etc. And it's really a title indicating that someone as achieved the terminal degree in their profession.
 I've definitely seen colleagues slighted by M.D.'s and feel they don't get the respect they want or deserve.
 To me, it's not a huge deal.
 I develop personal relationships with my patients since I tend to see them often for any given injury.
 So I go on a first name basis.
 Everyone has their expertise and specialize in something, and I think it's more important to have collaborative effort with good communication with other health professionals for the sake of our patients well-being.
 And the majority of surgeons and physicians understand and respect that.
 Of course, there is always going to be that one M.D. who acts like a giant douche.
 In the end, we are the ones that see and work with the patient.
 And I can honestly say, we PTs are not afraid to stick to our guns and do what we feel is best for our patients.